From the Editor

 (3) the use of appropriate covering on feet (plastic bags over which I wore non-skid socks) and hands (nitrile gloves).

-IMPORTANT — But there was one rule that could not be broken: NO liquids after 9 PM.
+IMPORTANT — But there was a fourth rule that could not be broken: NO liquids after 9 PM.
 If you quench your thirst at 11 PM, your bladder will set the alarm in your brain for 3 AM.